 The full figure refers more to the cup size, while plus size means the band size.
 Bras for curvy women, however, vary both in band and cup size according to the size of their hourglass body shape.

-The terms full figure and curvy indicate two different body types, not to mention there’s yet another one which is plus size.
+- Bra sizes: The terms full figure and curvy indicate two different body types, not to mention there’s yet another one which is plus size.
 It also means that the bra market has several labels, either sole categories of the three or varied combinations of them.
 A majority of women wear the wrong bra and it most often comes down to size.

-You can see how full figure, curvy, and plus size women get it wrong.
-The terms are loosely used alternately with each other, so many associate themselves with the wrong one.
+The terms are loosely used alternately with each other, so many associates themselves with the wrong one.
 The truth is you can fall under two or all categories at once.

 Even though there are similar bras that are available in each category, knowing the difference between full figure and plus sizes is essential when it comes to shopping for bras.
 Holly Jackson stated,

-Everyone deserves clothes and lingerie that make them look beautiful, but the two markets have very different needs.”
-The significance of their differences lies in the way bras are manufactured.
+”Everyone deserves clothes and lingerie that make them look beautiful, but the two markets have very different needs.
+The significance of their differences lies in the way bras are manufactured.”